dvinet-idemys/boondmanager-multiagent/policies/README.md

-retrieve_policy("Best practices for delegating to query agent") retrieve_policy("What to do when API calls fail?") retrieve_policy("Prompt engineering guidelines for ChatGPT subagents")
+retrieve_policy("Best practices for delegating to query agent") retrieve_policy("What to do when API calls fail?") retrieve_policy("Prompt engineering guidelines for ChatGPT subagents") retrieve_policy("How do I generate invoices for a project?") retrieve_policy("Invoice verification procedures after generation") retrieve_policy("What are the prerequisites before generating invoices?") retrieve_policy("When should I escalate invoice generation issues?")
 ```

 ### Benefits